Prag8855/aab/content/guides/renew-german-freelance-visa.md

 5. Wait for your new residence permit
 6. Pick up your new residence permit

-**Start to prepare 3 to 6 months before your [residence permit](/glossary/Aufenthaltstitel) expires**.
+**Start preparing 3 to 6 months before your [residence permit](/glossary/Aufenthaltstitel) expires**.
 You need time to prepare the [required documents](#required-documents).
 Some documents must be verified by a [tax advisor](/glossary/Steuerberater).
 If you don't have a tax advisor, or if your finances are not organised, you need more time.

 A [relocation consultant](/guides/relocation-agency-in-berlin) can help you renew your freelance visa.
 They can help you prepare your documents, find an *[[Ausländerbehörde]]* appointment, and go to the appointment with you.